codership/documentation/galeracluster/source/kb/stall-on-alter-table.rst

 .. rst-class:: article-stats

-   Length: 519 words; Updated: October 30, 2019; Category: Schema & SQL; Type: Troubleshooting
+   Length: 519 words; Published: April 1, 2014; Updated: October 30, 2019; Category: Schema & SQL; Type: Troubleshooting

 The ``ALTER TABLE`` statement requires access to the table to be delayed as the changes are applied, the data sorted and re-indexed.
 When executing this SQL statement on a node that using Galera Cluster, the entire cluster may be stalled.
 It can be confusing and inconvenient.